 Credit risk is the most crucial risk facing the Group.
-BankNordik has loans and guarantees (exposures) of DKK 11,701m, the vast majority of which has been provided to customers in the Faroe Islands and Greenland.
-The Group pursues an overall credit policy calling for a balanced distribution of loans and advances, however, with an overweight of exposures towards private customers.
+Føroya Banki has loans and guarantees (exposures) of DKK 11,973m, the vast majority of which has been provided to customers in the Faroe Islands and Greenland.
+The Group pursues an overall credit policy calling for a balanced distribution of loans and advances, however, with an overweight of exposures towards personal customers.